Tohatsu 60 HP outboard motor MFS60A

 Test report Sailing test 2 review 2020 Fishingworld.com.au

 The Mad Dog Brute is available in center and side configurations.
-The test boat had a center console, a good fit for a boat like this with plenty of room to spare for fishermen and other passengers.
+The test boat had a center console, a good fit for a boat like this, with plenty of room for fishermen and other passengers.
 Typical for a 16-foot center console, this boat offers great versatility.

-Taking the boat into Broken Bay on a stormy day was a great test and the boat passed with flying colours.
-The Brute gave a great account of herself as she sailed through oncoming swells at a moderate cruising speed of around 18 knots.
-The extra high console gave me as the driver plenty of protection from spray and I stayed bone dry.
+Taking the boat to Broken Bay on a stormy day was a fantastic test, and the boat passed with flying colors.
+The Brute gave a fantastic account of itself as it sailed through oncoming swells at a moderate cruising speed of around 18 knots.
+The extra-high console offered me, the pilot, ample protection from spray, and I stayed completely dry.

-The boat did about 30 knots at 6000 RPM ( 56 kilometers per hour ) with a good cruising speed of 18 knots at 4000 RPM.
-You could increase the engine power, but I thought this 60 hp was a good match for the 4.89 with two people on board.
+The boat did about 30 knots at 6,000 RPM ( 56 kilometers per hour ), with a good cruising speed of 18 knots at 4,000 RPM.
+You could increase the engine power, but I thought this 60 hp was a good match for the 4.89 with two people aboard.

-The MFS 60A ticks a lot of boxes for anyone looking for a 60-hp four-stroke.
-Weighing in at just 98.5 kg, the new engine is 15 percent lighter than Tohatsu’s previously popular M60C two-stroke.
-That’s impressive.
-It’s also 7 kg lighter than its nearest competitor.
+The MFS 60A meets many requirements for anyone looking for a 60-hp four-stroke.
+Weighing just 98.5 kg (212 lbs), the new engine is 15 percent lighter than Tohatsu's previously popular M60C two-stroke.
+That's impressive.
+It's also 7 kg (15 lbs) lighter than its closest competitor.

-With the phasing out of old technology two-stroke engines, fisho no longer has to work with heavy or slow four-stroke engines.
-With models like these, the future looks bright for water sports enthusiasts!
+With the phasing out of old-technology two-stroke engines, Fisho no longer needs to rely on heavy or slow four-stroke engines.
+With models like these, the future looks bright for boaters!

-The 3-cylinder 60 is very quiet, economical, powerful and environmentally friendly when stationary and on the road.
+The 3-cylinder 60 is very quiet, economical, powerful and environmentally friendly at idle and on the road.

 Features include idle speed trolling control, simple freshwater flush system, multi-function tiller (EFTL), TOCS on-board communication connectivity (optional).

-Optional: TOCS 4.3 inch LCD color display with information about:
+Optional: TOCS 4.3 inch LCD color display with information on:

 - Engine speed